Covid-19 - Covid Oximetry @ Home and Covid Virtual Wards (CVW)

 iii.
 Aged 65 years or older OR

 iv.
-Under 65 years and clinically extremely vulnerable (CEV) to COVID.
-(The CEV to COVID list should be used as the primary guide.
-Clinical judgement can apply and take into account multiple additional COVID risk factors; for the most part, it is anticipated that this will already have led to inclusion on the CEV list.
+Under 65 years and clinically extremely vulnerable (CEV) to COVID or where clinical judgement applies, taking into account multiple additional COVID risk factors.
 National criteria for inclusion on the CEV list are set and updated by the Government.)

 Patients who meet the criteria for the COVID Oximetry @home pathway will be supported by a range of Registered Professionals and others to self-monitor their oxygen saturation levels, report symptoms and themselves act upon deterioration using either a recognised App or paper-based system.